-We have audited the financial statements of Places for People Homes Limited ("the association") for the year ended 31 March 2023 which comprise the Statement of Comprehensive Income, the Statement of Financial Position, the Statement of Changes in Reserves, and the related notes, including the accounting policies in note 1.
+We have audited the financial statements of Places for People Homes Limited for the year ended 31 March 2024.
+The financial statements that we have audited comprise:

+- the Statement of Comprehensive Income

+- the Statement of Financial Position

+- the Statement of Changes in Equity, and

+- Notes 1 to 29 of the financial statements, including significant accounting policies.

-The financial reporting framework that has been applied in the preparation of the company's financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).
+The financial reporting framework that has been applied in the preparation of the Association's financial statements is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 ("FRS 102") applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).